openownership/data-standard/.github/pull_request_template.md

 ## Documentation & Release

+- [ ] I've checked that the documentation builds without failing.
+See: https://github.com/openownership/data-standard#building-the-documentation-locally
 - [ ] I've thought about how and when this needs to be released.
 See: https://openownership.github.io/bods-dev-handbook/standard_releases.html
 - [ ] I've updated the changelog, if necessary.